sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

 ### Product Guide

 ## Release Notes
-  1. Updated to support the new L1T file naming convention.
-  2. Verified Albers project is supported.
+  1. Updated the FORTRAN code to be the latest version of software received for L8SR instead of the first version received.